CamzJJ/Guess-my-number-camjj/README.md

 ### Useful resources

-- [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) - This course was a useful resource for creating responsive designs.

-This course is for you if...
+- [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) - This course is for you if...

 ... you want to gain a true and deep understanding of JavaScript

-... you have been trying to learn JavaScript but: 1/ still don't really understand JavaScript, or 2/ still don't feel confident to code real apps

 ... you are interested in using a library/framework like React, Angular, Vue, or Node.js in the future